PX4/PX4-user_guide/en/config_mc/README.md

 PX4 can be configured to automatically handle conditions such as low battery, losing radio or data links, flying too far from the home location, and so on:

-- [Battery/Power Module Setup](../config/battery.md) — estimate remaining power (needed for low power failsafe).
+- [Battery Estimation Tuning](../config/battery.md) — estimate remaining power (needed for low power failsafe).
 - [Safety Configuration (Failsafes)](../config/safety.md)

 ## Tuning